CommWebTeam/gen_dw_format/table_of_contents_formatter/README.md

 If this assumption is incorrect, then the tool will not work.

-I have also noticed that the table of contents tables are usually surrounded by two lines that consist of &lt;br clear="all">.
-So if no inputs are provided for the start/end line positions of the table of contents in the HTML document, then the tool searches for a block of text between two &lt;br clear="all"> that contains at least two &lt;br>, and uses that block of text as the table of contents.
+As mentioned earlier, I have noticed that the table of contents tables are usually surrounded by two lines that consist of `<br clear="all">`.
+So if no inputs are provided for the start/end line positions of the table of contents in the HTML document, then the tool searches for a block of text between two `<br clear="all">` that contains at least two &lt;br>, and uses that block of text as the table of contents.

 If this does not properly find the lines of the HTML document that consist of the table of contents, then you should manually enter the start/end line positions instead.

 ## Header IDs